Imagine: John Lennon

 Imagine: John Lennon is a 1988 documentary film about English musician John Lennon.
 It was released on 7 October 1988, two days before Lennon's 48th birthday (and nearly eight years after his death).

 The film chronicles Lennon's life and musical career as a member of the Beatles and as a solo artist.
 It features recordings that had not been released prior to the film: an acoustic demo of "Real Love" taped in 1979 (an alternate recording of which would be finished by the Beatles for 1996's Anthology 2) and a rehearsal take of "Imagine" in mid-1971 before the final take was captured.
 The film was commissioned by Yoko Ono in 1986.
 None of the three former Beatles, Paul McCartney, George Harrison, or Ringo Starr, agreed to participate in the film, though they reportedly mostly approved of it.

 Imagine: John Lennon, with its wealth of archival footage and narration, received generally positive reviews.
 The film's soundtrack was also successful in the United States, reaching No. 31 on the charts and going gold.
+Solt and Sam Egan authored a photo book of the same title as a companion to the film.

 Synopsis

 The film is narrated by John Lennon from over 100 hours of interviews, and also features interviews with his first wife Cynthia Lennon; his second wife Yoko Ono; his sons Julian and Sean Lennon; record producer George Martin; and his and Ono's personal assistant May Pang.
 Lennon discusses living with his aunt Mimi during his early childhood, as well as his relationship with his mother Julia prior to her death when he was a teenager.
-He recalls meeting Paul McCartney and forming the band the Beatles with him, George Harrison, and Ringo Starr; Lennon and his first wife Cynthia recount that his massively successful career with the Beatles inhibited him from helping raise their son Julian.
+He recalls meeting Paul McCartney and forming the Beatles with him, George Harrison, and Ringo Starr; Lennon and his first wife Cynthia recount that his massively successful career with the Beatles inhibited him from helping raise their son Julian.

 Lennon's career as a member of the Beatles is chronicled, including his writing of the song "Help!", the controversy that ensued in the United States after Lennon remarked that the Beatles were "more popular than Jesus", and the release of the album Sgt.
 Pepper's Lonely Hearts Club Band.
 Lennon recalls meeting Yoko Ono at the Indica Gallery in London, where she was preparing an art exhibit.
 Some months later, Ono visited Lennon at his home, where they recorded Two Virgins.
 After divorcing Cynthia, Lennon married Ono, and the two spent their honeymoon advocating for peace with their Bed-ins for Peace campaigns.
 The documentary shows a heated exchange between Lennon, Ono, and cartoonist Al Capp at a bed-in in Montreal, Canada, with Capp criticizing the cover artwork of Two Virgins and the couple's motivations for the bed-in, as well as insulting Ono.